 A private celebration of life will be held later this spring for her immediate family members.
 If you wish to honor her memory, please make any donations to UAB School of Nursing or UAB Hospital.
 To Plant Memorial Trees in memory, please visit our Sympathy Store.

 Published in The Birmingham News from Feb.
 18 to Feb.
 21, 2021.
 View online obituary and guestbook here.</p>

 Denise Anne (Crow) Andrews

-(2/4/21) We learned today from Warren Andrews, that his wife Denise Crow Andrews passed away in August, 2018.
+(2/4/21) We learned today from Walter Andrews, that his wife Denise Crow Andrews passed away in August, 2018.
 Our belated sympathy is extended to him and their family.

 (9/1/18) Denise Crow Andrews, of Mountain Brook, AL, passed away on August 29, 2018 at home surrounded by the love of her family.
 She was born January 17, 1948 and was raised in Mountain Brook, AL, the second of four sisters.
 She graduated from Shades Valley High School in 1965 and attended the University of Alabama and Samford University, graduating in Elementary Education.
 Denise married Walter Andrews, her high school sweetheart, and together they raised three sons.
 Her family and friends were her greatest joy and bringing people together for shared celebrations was a gift she gave to all who loved her.

 Denise approached life with enthusiasm, and found deep satisfaction in serving her community, family and church.
 She was a long time member of Mountain Brook Baptist, where she loved teaching and attending Sunday School.
 She worked to support youth sports programs in Mountain Brook and participated in the Service Guild.
 She was always eager to try new things and loved noticing and sharing beauty with those around her.
 She had the support of a loving family and many friends during her brave battle with lung cancer for over nine years.
 (More . . . )